A decay-adjusted spatio-temporal model to account for the impact of mass drug administration on neglected tropical disease prevalence: A decay-adjusted spatio-temporal (DAST) model

 The procedure is iterated by updating the reference parameter values to the most recent maximiser, re-sampling the latent field, and re-optimising the approximate likelihood until convergence is achieved.
 Convergence is assessed through the stability of the log-likelihood estimates and the parameter updates.
 Standard errors for the final estimates are obtained from the observed information matrix, approximated by the negative Hessian of $\log L_{m}(\boldsymbol{\psi})$ at the maximum.

 Both pixel-level and area-level predictions are obtained using plug-in estimates, whereby the model parameters $\boldsymbol{\psi}$ are fixed at their maximum likelihood estimates $\hat{\boldsymbol{\psi}}$.
-To provide uncertainty summaries for the model parameters, we adopt a parametric bootstrap approach and avoid reliance on asymptotic Gaussian approximations.
+To provide uncertainty summaries for the model parameters, we adopt a parametric bootstrap approach that avoids reliance on asymptotic Gaussian approximations.
 A key benefit of the proposed implementation is that it provides a computationally efficient data-driven framework for inference.
-Unlike full Bayesian methods, the use of MCMC is only required for sampling from the distribution of the latent variable $\mathbf{S}$ given the data while fixing the parameter values for $\boldsymbol{\psi}$.
-This results in good mixing within a relatively small number of iterations and faster computation of the predictive summaries for prevalence.
+Unlike full Bayesian methods, the use of MCMC is required only for sampling from the distribution of the latent variable $\mathbf{S}$ given the data while fixing the parameter values for $\boldsymbol{\psi}$.
+This approach results in good mixing within a relatively small number of iterations and faster computation of the predictive summaries for prevalence.

-A limitation of the plug-in approach is that predictions do not propagate parameter uncertainty.
-That is, all predictive summaries are conditional on a single point estimate $\hat{\boldsymbol{\psi}}$, which may lead to underestimation of predictive uncertainty.
-To address this, we propose a simulation-based correction strategy described in Section \ref{sec:simulation}, which enables uncertainty in the parameter estimates to be appropriately reflected in the predictive distributions.
+A limitation of the plug-in approach is that predictions do not propagate parameter uncertainty, which may lead to underestimation of predictive uncertainty.
+One approach to address this within the MCML framework is to use a parametric bootstrap, whereby new datasets are repeatedly simulated from the fitted model and the variation in the resulting parameter estimates is used to obtain corrected predictive distributions; we refer the reader to \citet{giorgi2018intr} for a detailed treatment in the context of geostatistical spatio-temporal models.